You are here:

 From July 2025, OQPC will gradually start incorporating

 annotations for future amendments into reprints.
-These future
+A future or

-amendments in the same way that normal amendment annotations do.
-To
+future amendments in the same way that normal amendment annotations

-set them apart, they will be italicised and will include the words
+do.
+To set them apart, they will be italicised and will include the

-"(uncommenced amendment)".
-This will indicate that, at some stage
+words "(uncommenced amendment)".
+This will indicate that, at some

-in the future, an amendment will be made to that provision.
-As
+stage in the future, an amendment will be made to that provision.

 until after they commence, but these future amendment annotations